Music of My Mind: Release and reception

-When Music of My Mind was first released on March 3, 1972, it became a success with both black and white audiences in the United States, charting at number six and number 21 on the Billboard R&B and pop charts, respectively.
+When Music of My Mind was first released on March 3, 1972, it became a success with both black and white audiences in the United States, charting at number 6 and number 21 on the Billboard R&B and pop charts, respectively.
 Contemporary critics viewed it as Wonder's final step into artistic maturity.
 In Rolling Stone, Vince Aletti said it showcased the ambitious use of Wonder's newfound artistic control and maturity as a songwriter, although he found some of the studio and vocal effects both gimmicky and self-indulgent.
 Robert Christgau of Creem believed that, like Ray Charles, Wonder transcended aesthetic sensibilities on Music of My Mind, which he said featured "some of the most musical synthesizer improvisations yet", but whose individual songs were not as impressive as the "one-man album" concept.
 Cash Box particularly praised the Moog synthesizer work on the single "Keep on Running."
 Penny Valentine was more enthusiastic in her review for Sounds, viewing the record as a milestone in modern music and a culmination of soul music's creative maturity.
 She especially praised Wonder's arrangement of "intriguing vocal patterns" on what she deemed "an album of explosive genius and unshackled self-expression".

 The album was voted number 645 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
-In 2003, Rolling Stone ranked it number 284 on the magazine's list of the 500 greatest albums of all time; it was number 285 on the 2012 version of the list, and 350 on the 2020 edition.
+In 2003, Rolling Stone ranked it number 285 on the magazine's list of the 500 greatest albums of all time, and 350 on the 2020 edition.

 In 2008, the album was re-released in the UK to coincide with Wonder's European tour.

-The songs "Sweet Little Girl" and "Evil" feature prominently at the beginning and end of "Teddy Perkins", the sixth episode of the second season of the acclaimed FX television show Atlanta.
+The songs "Sweet Little Girl" and "Evil" feature prominently at the beginning and end of "Teddy Perkins", the sixth episode of the second season of the FX television series Atlanta.